argonne-lcf/dlio_benchmark/docs/source/config.rst

        | Available options are: default, subset.
    * - randomize_tensor
      - True
-     - | randomize the tensors data
+     - | randomize the tensors data.
+If it is False, all the checkpoint data will be tensor of ones.
    * - ksm
      - (omitted)
      - | Optional subsection to configure and enable Kernel Samepage Merging (KSM) optimization.
        | **Simply adding this ``ksm:`` section (even if empty, e.g., ``ksm: {}``) enables KSM features.**
        | See the KSM Configuration table below for optional nested keys to fine-tune KSM behavior.
+       | To use ksm, one has to set randomize_tensor = False.

 **KSM Configuration (Optional keys under `checkpoint.ksm`)**